 It’s understood 154 people received a vaccination on Tuesday.BBC

-The Irish News is a bit more honest in their take:
+The Irish News is a bit more honest in its take:

 Despite an early morning queue, numbers dwindled as the day went on and only 154 ultimately took up the offer.Irish News